niplav/site/about.md

 * A passive voice is preferred, but I have to get into the flow of writing, so texts may contain that as well.
 TODO: get rid of "we"?
 * No footnotes/endnotes (see https://entirelyuseless.com/2015/07/11/are-hyperlinks-a-bad-idea/)
 * Quotes have the following style: `*– [Author Name](https://en.wikipedia.org/wiki/Author_Name), [“Chapter” in “Work Name”, p.
 1](https://work-name.com), Year*`.
 If the work is not online, link the wikipedia page.
+* For pages, optimal is to give the pagenumber of the quotation in the linked pdf.
+If it is not available, the page number written at the bottom of the page is used.
 * Link to document: typical style
 	* for one author: `[Author Year](./title_author_year.pdf)`
 	* for two authors: `[Author&Coauthor Year](./title_author_coauthor_year.pdf)`